-- (1) The regulations set out in this Chapter apply during Adjusted Alert Level 2. - (2) The provisions of these Regulations shall be reviewed and amended where necessary, in two weeks from the date of publication of these Regulations in the Gazette.
+- (1) The regulations set out in this Chapter apply during Adjusted Alert Level 2. - (2) The provisions of these Regulations shall be reviewed and amended where necessary, in one week from the date of publication of this subregulation in the Gazette.